PerErikAndreas/gallerycomponent/README.md

 ## Installation

-1. Download the folder Project-with-galleryComponent.
+1. Replace the FLICKR_API_KEY inside the `.env`.

-2. Navigate to the project directory in your codeeditors terminal: cd Project-with-galleryComponent.
+See configuration part above.

-3. Install dependencies:
+2. Install dependencies:
 npm install

-4. Build the project:
+3. Build the project:
 npm run build

-5. Start the server:
+4. Start the server:
 npm start

-6. Open the index.html file in a web browser:
+5. Open the index.html:
-Rightclick the index.html file in public folder to Open with Live Server
+Open the public/index.html file in your web browser.